 25:11 Quick recap

 Joanna: Hi, it’s Joanna Oakey here and welcome back to Talking Law.
-Today we have our second part of our two part series all around the topic of business insolvency, and in particular recognizing the signs of insolvency.
+Today we have our second part of our two part series all around the topic of business insolvency, and in particular recognising the signs of insolvency.
 This episode and the previous one have insights relevant for both businesses and accountants and other professional advisers that work with businesses in providing insight as to the warning signs that we should be looking out for, and what to do if we are seeing some of those troubling signs.

 Now if you missed part one of the series, head over to our website at talkinglaw.com.au and look for episode 35.
 In that episode, we had on board a fabulous guest Antony de Vries from DVT Group talking about the most common theme that he sees in business insolvency.
 He also talked about examples of the consequences of leaving it too late, and on the upside he also talked about uplifting examples of what could be done with clients that get help early enough.
 We also talked about the risk as personal liability for directors.
 So if you want to year all about any of those topics, then head over to our website and look for episode 35.
-But in today’s episode, we discuss the warning signs of financial trouble, how to recognize these warning signs and what to do about them once you see them.
+But in today’s episode, we discuss the warning signs of financial trouble, how to recognise these warning signs and what to do about them once you see them.

 Hi Antony thank you so much for coming on the program today.
-We were talking about recognizing the signs of insolvency and the last thing that you started talking about was bad record keeping basically.
+We were talking about recognising the signs of insolvency and the last thing that you started talking about was bad record keeping basically.

 Warning!
-Bad Recordkeeping
+Bad Record-keeping